Car Stereo FAQ

 A: You can count on Crutchfield to have stereo fit information for just about every car, truck and van on the road today.
 Our Vehicle Research team has gathered data on thousands of vehicles, and your car or truck is probably one of them.

 When you call to place an order, we check our one-of-a-kind installation database to make sure what you want will fit.
 When you're visiting Crutchfield.com, you even get to check this info yourself (that's why we ask for your vehicle info).
-And for most car stereo orders (priced $119.99 and above), we include the installation kit, wiring harness, and installation instructions for free.
+And for most vehicles, we offer the installation parts and accessories you'll need at a deep discount when you buy any stereo from us.
 You can see the specifics about this gear, and which stereos and speakers will fit your vehicle by entering your vehicle details into our Vehicle Selector.

 This Ford radio looks like a double-DIN, but it's not quite that big (Crutchfield Research Photo)